This document was added or updated on 26/05/2020.

 Each Labour Force Supplementary Survey (LFSS) comprises a series of additional questions asked at the end of each LFS interview.
-The survey methodology does not differ greatly among the supplementary surveys, and in many aspects is the same as the LFS methodology (outlined in Chapter 19).
-This chapter describes the broad survey methodology of the supplementary surveys.
-They should be used in conjunction with Chapters 21.1 to 21.5, which outline elements of the methodology which are unique to each supplementary survey.
+The survey methodology does not differ greatly among the supplementary surveys, and in many aspects is the same as the LFS methodology (outlined in the section: Labour Force Survey).
+This section describes the broad survey methodology of the supplementary surveys.
+They should be used in conjunction with the subsections of this section, which outline elements of the methodology which are unique to each supplementary survey.

 CHANGES TO SUPPLEMENTARY SURVEYS

 From July 2014, the ABS improved the content of the LFS and labour supplementary surveys.
 See 'Forthcoming changes to ABS Labour Force and Supplementary Surveys' (Appendix) in Employee Earnings, Benefits and Trade Union Membership, Australia (cat. no. 6310.0) for more information.